1. Connect company objectives to your team

 - Hire 17 new team members to cater to the increased production (until the end of month 2);

-- Launch two social media channels;
+- Launch two social media channels and generate a following of 3,000;

 - Pitch the product to 2,688 new potential distributors;